An Ancient Stacked Pancake Solution to Mean Curvature Flow: Introduction

 \section{Introduction}

-Ancient solutions to mean curvature flow (MCF) are mean curvature flows which exist for all negative times.
+Ancient solutions to mean curvature flow (MCF) are flows which exist for all negative times.
 Such special solutions are of central importance in the singularity analysis of MCF, as well as being natural analogues of complete ancient solutions to the heat equation in submanifold geometry.
 They have been intensely studied under various geometric and topological restrictions and many have been constructed.
-An interesting recent example of such flows are the ``ancient pancakes'' constructed in \cite{blt_pancakes}.
+An interesting recent family of examples of such flows are the ``ancient pancakes'' constructed in \cite{blt_pancakes}.
 These examples are ancient flows of convex hypersurfaces that are rotationally symmetric and trapped in a fixed slab region (which is orthogonal to the axis of rotation).
 They are also symmetric under reflection about a hyperplane which is parallel to the slab.

-We construct a new ancient solution to the mean curvature flow which qualitatively corresponds to parallel copies of ancient pancake solutions with adjacent copies joined by catenoidal necks.
+In this article, we construct a new ancient solution to the mean curvature flow which qualitatively corresponds to two parallel copies of an ancient pancake solution joined by a neck.
 Stated more precisely, our main result is: